-It’s really best to use a rolling suitcase if you are only packing carry on luggage (instead of checking your bags.)
+It’s really best to use a rolling suitcase if you are only packing carry-on luggage (instead of checking your bags.)

-I love that it comes in a variety of colors so you can pick one that will be easy to spot at baggage claim, among the sea of black backs.
+I love that it comes in a variety of colors, so you can pick one that will be easy to spot at baggage claim among the sea of black bags.
 Check out the latest prices and more details.

 Reusable Water Bottle

 It’s crazy easy to get dehydrated on an airplane without even realizing it.
 That’s because the air is really dry and always circulating.
-See the top rated water bottle here.
+See the top-rated water bottle here.